 Is your leaky gut really an infection?
 It may be!

-So, if you’ve read my story you know that I’ve been on quite the healing adventure for quite awhile!
-And although I’ve been eating really well over the last several years, I have still been having some digestive issues….particularly when stress is at it’s highest.
+So, if you’ve read my story you know that I’ve been on quite the healing adventure for quite a while!
+And although I’ve been eating really well over the last several years, I have still been having some digestive issues….particularly when stress is at its highest.
 I’ve managed to get off of all PPI medication for the severe reflux that I suffered with for so long, but even though it was not nearly as severe, I have still struggled with it to a certain extent.

-And in the past year, I’ve begun to have some mood issues too, and have even supplemented with the right amino acids to support mood.
-I knew that I was dealing with leaky gut and have moved away from eating any gluten which really caused me to have reflux.
+And in the past year, I’ve begun to have some mood issues too, and have even supplemented with the right amino acids to support my mood.
+I knew that I was dealing with a leaky gut and had moved away from eating any gluten which really caused me to have reflux.
 I did an elimination diet to see which foods were problematic and removed them from my diet.

 Something was wrong

 Uh, I knew that I was not “just fine”.
 There was something wrong, I just didn’t know what.
 Then last month I dealt with a stressful situation that brought my symptoms to a head.
 I had to face putting down one of my sweet dogs.
 This dog was very special to me and she declined very quickly leading to a long weekend of watching her struggle.
-It was heartbreaking to see and even more heartbreaking saying goodbye.
+It was heartbreaking to see and even more heartbreaking to say goodbye.
 I didn’t really sleep much that weekend because I didn’t want her to be alone if she passed.
 And I wanted to try to make her as comfortable as possible.
 So I stayed awake just giving her love.

 Supplements didn’t work

 I tried the usual supplements that would easily help to calm my symptoms, but absolutely nothing worked!